Erlemar/dswok/Metrics and losses/Confusion matrix.md

    $$\text{Error Rate} = \frac{FP + FN}{TP + TN + FP + FN} = 1 - \text{Accuracy}$$

-3. **Precision** (Positive Predictive Value): The proportion of actually positive instances among all instances predicted as positive.
+3. **Precision** (Positive Predictive Value): The proportion of actually positive instances among all instances predicted as positive (how many retrieved items are relevant).
 Suitable when the cost of a False Positive is high, for example spam detection.
    $$\text{Precision} = \frac{TP}{TP + FP}$$

-4. **Recall** (Sensitivity, True Positive Rate): The proportion of correctly instances samples among all positive instances.
+4. **Recall** (Sensitivity, True Positive Rate): The proportion of correctly instances samples among all positive instances (how many relevant items were retrieved).
 Suitable when the cost of a False Negative is high, for example medical diagnosis or fraud detection.
    $$\text{Recall} = \frac{TP}{TP + FN}$$

 5. **Specificity** (True Negative Rate): The proportion of correctly instances samples among all negative instances.
 Suitable when correctly identifying negative instances is crucial, for example in medicine.